 The predictions for the branching ratio $\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)$ are shown in Fig. \ref{Br4380}, which can reach up to the order of magnitude of $10^{-3}$.
 Considering the $D$-wave dominance in the wave function of the $\psi(4380)$, we can obtain the branching ratio

-within $\alpha=4.1\sim4.8$, which is undoubtedly comparable with those in Eqs. (\ref{bri})-(\ref{brf}).
-Such a large branching ratio means that it is very hopeful to detect the $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$ process.
-However, it is confusing that there is no clear peak structure to support the existence of the $\psi(4380)$ in the present data of cross section of $e^+e^- \to K^+K^- J/\psi$ as seen in Fig. \ref{Fit}.
-In order to understand this point, we performed a complete fit to the cross section of $e^+e^- \to K^+K^- J/\psi$ by combining the contribution of solution $A$ and the predicted resonance contribution from charmonium $\psi(4380)$, in which the typical value of $\Gamma(\psi(4380) \to e^+e^-)\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)=(260~\mathrm{eV})\times(4\times10^{-3}$)=1.04 eV was taken as the input.
-The corresponding fitting results and phase parameters are shown in Fig. \ref{fit4380} and Table \ref{parameter2}, respectively, in which it can be seen that the BESIII data can also be described well.
-Compared with the fitted line shape of solution $A$ shown in Fig. \ref{Fit}, the most obvious difference in Fig. \ref{fit4380} is that there appear an enhancement structure around 4.365 GeV and a dip structure near 4.405 GeV, which just embody the contribution of the $\psi(4380)$.
-Because of the large bin size of the present data points near 4.4 GeV \cite{BESIII:2022joj}, our predicted signal of the $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$ cannot be directly confirmed, which can be tested by more precise experimental measurement of BESIII or Belle II in the future.
+within $\alpha=4.1\sim4.8$, which is certainly comparable to those in Eqs. (\ref{bri})-(\ref{brf}).
+Such a large branching ratio means that it is very hopeful to detect the $\psi(4380)$ in the $e^+e^- \to K^+K^- J/\psi$ process.
+However, it is confusing that there is no clear peak structure to support the existence of the $\psi(4380)$ in the present data of the $e^+e^- \to K^+K^- J/\psi$ cross section as seen in Fig. \ref{Fit}.
+To understand this point, we have performed a complete fit to the cross section of $e^+e^- \to K^+K^- J/\psi$ by combining the contribution of solution $A$ and the predicted resonance contribution of charmonium $\psi(4380)$, where the typical value of $\Gamma(\psi(4380) \to e^+e^-)\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)=(260~\mathrm{eV})\times(4\times10^{-3}$)=1.04 eV was used as the input.
+The corresponding fitting results and phase parameters are shown in Fig. \ref{fit4380} and Table \ref{parameter2}, respectively, where it can be seen that the BESIII data can also be well described.
+Compared with the fitted line shape of the solution $A$ shown in Fig. \ref{Fit}, the most obvious difference in Fig. \ref{fit4380} is that there appear an enhancement structure around 4.365 GeV and a dip structure around 4.405 GeV, which just embody the contribution of the $\psi(4380)$.
+Due to the large bin size of the present data points near 4.4 GeV \cite{BESIII:2022joj}, our predicted signal of the $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$ cannot be directly confirmed, which can be tested by more precise experimental measurements from BESIII or Belle II in the future.